Sodium Electron Configuration and Atomic Orbital Diagram

 - The covalent radius of the sodium atom is 166±9 pm.

-- Sodium atom van der Waals radius is 227 pm.
+- The sodium atom van der Waals radius is 227 pm.